-Ok, if you’ve ready some previous posts I’m sure by now you’re probably wondering, “Does this family eat anything that isn’t pizza?”
+Ok, if you’ve read some previous posts, I’m sure by now you’re probably wondering, “Does this family eat anything that isn’t pizza?”

 This time we used Hardough bread as our base.
 Never heard of it?
-Head to the ethnic aisle to check our their Caribbean selection.
-This traditional Jamaican bread is much denser than our standard American sandwich bread and typically sweeter which made for a fantastic breakfast pizza base.
-It was also a sweet way to combine both of his Jamaica and Italian heritages into one meal!
+Head to the ethnic aisle to check out their Caribbean selection.
+This traditional Jamaican bread is much denser than our standard American sandwich bread and typically sweeter, which makes for a fantastic breakfast pizza base.
+It was also a sweet way to combine his Jamaica and Italian heritages into one meal!

 So we got to work!
-One thing I love about cooking are all of the hidden opportunities to teach.
-While he was putting the yogurt on the bread, we talked about moving the yogurt all over the bread’s surface which is called, spreading.
+One thing I love about cooking is all of the hidden opportunities to teach.
+While he was putting the yogurt on the bread, we talked about moving the yogurt all over the bread’s surface, which is called spreading.
 This is a new vocabulary word that I know he’ll start to use after hearing it being used in context.

 First, we spread the yogurt onto the bread.